Introduction

 Quick start

-Compiling your OpenMP application with CUDA GPU offloading requires no additional arguments.
-Simply go:
+Compiling your OpenMP application with CUDA GPU offloading requires a simple --devs=cuda OR the generic --devs=all argument:

 The compiler will produce the main application executable (a.out) and several CUDA kernel executables, one for each OpenMP target construct in the application.